 Storytelling and the Relational Arts of Resurgence

 Art is a relational force, provoking feelings, stirring up controversies, sparking dialogues.
 It has the potential to raise awareness and shift perspectives, orienting attention to new and multiple angles of vision.
 For many who draw from Cree worldviews, life and community wellness are not about individualism, but about creating connections.
 These worldviews are creative and generative.
 This includes human and more-than-human connections.
 Foundational to the Indigenous resurgence movement is the power of storytelling, creating pathways to ancestral teachings as a means to inform the present and influence futurities.
 Art is a vital communication tool for Indigenous resurgence, with the power to diagnose colonial problems and to treat them with aesthetic innovation and imagination.
-Art is emergent, creating works that speak across time and space, travels between worlds, mixes media and speaks to diverse audiences.
-It is not static, but a fluid, shapeshifting vignette that travels through exhibitions, publications and within the digital arena, thus serving as an intervention tool across rigid boundaries.
+Art is emergent, creating works that speak across time and space, travel between worlds, mix media and speak to diverse audiences.
+Artistic practices are not static, but fluid, shapeshifting vignettes that travels through exhibitions, publications and within digital arenas, thus serving as an intervention tool across rigid boundaries.

 One specific example of art and treaty-making as an emergent corporeal practice is apparent in Tanya Lukin Linklater’s work The Treaty is in the Body.
-Her video and performance work was featured at the Winnipeg Art Museum for the September 23, 2017-April 22, 2018 Insurgence/Resurgence exhibition, curated by Jaimie Isaac and Dr. Julie Nagam.
-The exhibition spoke to the ongoing themes of decolonizing and anticolonial work of the gallery with the aim of expanding an understanding of how arts can be “transformative, relational and inclusionary” (Isaac and Nagam 2018: 7).
+The Winnipeg Art Museum featured her video and performance installation at the September 23, 2017-April 22, 2018 Insurgence/Resurgence exhibition, curated by Jaimie Isaac and Dr. Julie Nagam.
+The exhibition spoke to the ongoing themes of decolonizing and anticolonial work of the gallery with the aim of expanding an understanding of how arts can be “transformative, relational and inclusionary” (Isaac and Nagam 2018, 7).
 Insurgence/Resurgence featured the work of 29 artists and 12 new commissions from Canadian territories and nations.
-They engage with political issues and visual interpretations of “cultural survivance and political awareness” through a vast array of mediums and practices such as: tattooing, fashion, new media, painting, sculpture, sound and light installations, photography, film, stop motion animation, beading and performance (Isaac and Nagam 2017: 15).
+They engage with political issues and visual interpretations of “cultural survivance and political awareness” through a vast array of mediums and practices such as: tattooing, fashion, new media, painting, sculpture, sound and light installations, photography, film, stop motion animation, beading and performance (Isaac and Nagam 2017, 15).
 It was an affirmative and futures-oriented exhibition that emphasized self-determination, renewal, interpretation and radical and relational Indigenous aesthetics.
 At the nexus of insurgence and resurgence, the exhibition presented an opportunity to radically shift understandings about Canada’s body politic.
 Issues related to the environment, land, gender, health, language and alternative economies featured prominently.
-In their curatorial statement, Jaimie Isaac and Julie Nagam articulated the power of Indigenous reverberations “sounding a new era of relationship building” while vibrating, echoing and invigorating life into Canadian consciousness (2017: 13).
+In their curatorial statement, Jaimie Isaac and Julie Nagam articulated the power of Indigenous reverberations “sounding a new era of relationship building” while vibrating, echoing and invigorating life into Canadian consciousness (2017, 13).
 Emphasizing the importance of lighting the Eighth Fire, their curation signals the value of settler awareness, bearing witness and taking responsibility to act.

-As an installation, The Treaty is in the Body demonstrates how treaties are living, breathing engagements, not a document, but an embodied practice.
-Tanya Lukin Linklater’s work reveals how issues of relationships to treaties and territories are central to the core being of Indigenous engagement with the Canadian state (Isaac and Nagam 2017: 19).
+As an installation, The Treaty is in the Body demonstrates how treaties are living, breathing engagements, not documents, but embodied practices.
+Tanya Lukin Linklater’s work reveals how issues of relationships to treaties and territories are central to the core being of Indigenous engagement with the Canadian state (Isaac and Nagam 2017, 19).
 Her work weaves together family and gender.
 The viewer becomes familiar with living practices of hunting, trapping, tanning, sewing and beading.
-The audience watches as “relationships develop and transform into stronger understandings of body and treaties” (Isaac and Nagam 2017: 19).
+The audience watches as “relationships develop and transform into stronger understandings of body and treaties” (Isaac and Nagam 2017, 19).
 These multiple practices and sensibilities highlight the active force of treaty relationality, where a treaty is not considered as an archival contact or sale, but a living, breathing, enacted state of being.

 Vignette as Sensory Method: Storying Political Ethnography

 Investigating how Canada’s colonial body politic produces the material and discursive conditions for emergency life requires many different tools.
 The constellating methods undertaken in this project are prismatic and transdisciplinary (Martineau 2015; Lynes 2012).
 As this book demonstrates, mapping the struggle for environmental justice in Attawapiskat involves a layered analysis.
-Martineau fleshes out Linda Tuhiwai Smith’s exposé of empire, highlighting five core dimensions that frame the ongoing struggles, which I build upon here to flesh out how an ethnographic sensibility addresses these: (1) a critical approach, oriented to consciousness shifting; (2) unleashing the creative spirit to imagine other possible worlds; (3) gathering an ensemble or coming together of seemingly disparate ideas, events or moments; (4) movement, through vignettes that disturb and interrupt confined borders and traverse sites of struggle; and (5) rupturing the structural underlying codes of imperial power relations (Martineau 2015: 40; Smith 2012: 201).
-A prismatic lens provides nuanced and layered vantage points to examine the multi-sited and multisensory operations of colonial power.
-We can envision decolonial futures through the analytical prism of Indigenous art, music and media in order to both critique and create.
+Martineau fleshes out Linda Tuhiwai Smith’s exposé of empire, highlighting five core dimensions that frame the ongoing struggles, which I build upon here to flesh out how an ethnographic sensibility addresses these: (1) a critical approach, oriented to consciousness shifting; (2) unleashing the creative spirit to imagine other possible worlds; (3) gathering an ensemble or coming together of seemingly disparate ideas, events or moments; (4) movement, through vignettes that disturb and interrupt confined borders and traverse sites of struggle; and (5) rupturing the structural underlying codes of imperial power relations (Martineau 2015, 40; Smith 2012, 201).
+A kaleidoscopic lens provides nuanced and layered vantage points to examine the multi-sited and multisensory operations of colonial power.
+We can envision decolonial futures through the layered analytical prism of Indigenous art, music and media in order to critique, create, and collaborative.